If you’re off to uni this autumn, make sure you tick these off your list first

-Take a variety of clothes for different temperatures and you should just about last until Christmas...
-If not, you can always hit up your local Primark.
+Take a variety of clothes for different temperatures and you should just about last until Christmas.
+And if not, you can always hit up your local Primark.

 9. Plan your Freshers Week schedule

-Know of any amazing events going on at your union, or in your uni city?
+Know of any amazing events happening at your uni?
 Find your uni and add it to the relevant discussion, or start your own Freshers chat to let others hear about it.

 10. Get your life admin in order

 Whether it’s setting up a student bank account or telling your manager you’re done with serving pizza, tying up all your loose ends and ensuring you're ready for ‘adult life’ will be much easier to handle when you’re still at home without a ton of deadlines looming.

 Make a list of things you need to do before you leave, like buying a railcard to discount your trips home, or registering at a new doctors, and try to get as many done before you set off as possible.
 That way, you can focus your energy on settling in and exploring your city when you arrive.

 11. Use our ULTIMATE LIST to make sure you’ve got everything you need

 Chances are, you’re either going to embarrassingly overpack or severely underpack when you leave for uni.
 If you don’t want this to happen, have a browse of our ultimate 'what to take to uni' checklist so you don’t miss anything obvious.